thomasdebelle/Transmission-Interface-Binder/README.md

 **Why has this feature not been implemented directly into Transmission?**

 The feature is not a particularly easy and straightforward one to implement.
 Especially considering it needs be done for multiple platforms, some of which may not even support the feature to begin with.
 Since it is a feature that a small amount of advanced users would use, the amount of code required to implement the feature would not be worth it.
 Some code patches have been presented which implement the feature, but they are not short.
-They also need to be recompiled for each version of Transmission, which most people are not capable of.
+They also need to be recompiled for each version of Transmission, which most people are not capable of doing.